Charan-14/Adanced-lane-finder/projectWriteup.md

 Right time when slidewindow should be used to aid polynomial search and the right time to use previous best fit value still needs to found for the harder challenge video.

-The sharpest curve at the end of the harder challenge video is what broke the algorithm.
+The sharpest curve at the end of the harder challenge video is what broke the algorithm the only solution which comes to mind is using a better perspective transform.